Arbitr108/Consent/README.md

 + For the Di i have implemented my own simple solution, to scale to the production level i would suggest koin or dagger (depending on the compile time worries ;-))
 + The code has important comments in the critical parts, so feel free to dive into
 + Structured concurrency friendly usecases
++ Unit tests for the critical estimations logic, usually i keep to ~ 80-90% of test coverage in production

 ### Things to improve for the better production experience
 1. Put the Usercentrics engine initialization into background (as it is mentioned in the documentation) using AndroidViewModel (application context aware)